 A clothesline is a step in the right direction if you are thinking of going eco-friendly.
-It is one decision that you will look back and be proud of it.
 Even the best Energy Star dryers only marginally help with the carbon emissions and make a minuscule difference to the environment.

 Many people do not know that drying their laundry inside their homes can make a great deal of difference to their health!
 There is an increase in the moisture of air by a whopping 40%.
 This means that your heater has to work less, and you do not have to invest in a costly humidifier.
 Win-win!!

 Every year, the number of houses that catch fire due to faulty dryers increases.
 One of the reasons for this is that the lint trap is not cleaned as frequently as it should be.
 In other words, maintaining a clothes dryer is a serious business.
 If you cannot clean the ducts and empty the lint traps, then a dryer is not the best option for you.